Writing a lambda calculus interpeter in a new language and an old language

 There are many more interesting lambda terms we'll cover later, but this information is enough to write an interpreter.

 We won't go too much into alpha renaming, but it suffices to say it's the way we can formally say that λx.x is the same identity as λy.y and we can safely interchange the two.
 This is like stating that the function f(x) = x*2 and g(y) = y*2 are the same, which is intuitively true but laid down formally in lambda calculus.
+We'll also have to implement a rudimentary version to properly define substitution.

 General Strategy and Constraints